acandael/actionmaker-v2/src/content/activities/en/indoor-lasershooting.md

 ## How does it work?

-Shoot at 5 set-up targets with original Winchester rifles.
+Shoot with original Winchester rifles at 5 set up targets.
 Up to five participants shoot simultaneously.
 The challenge?
-Who will hit the target first?
+Who hits the target first?
-All this happens with a special infrared system, making it completely safe with no damage to the location.
+All of this happens with a special infrared system, making it completely safe and causing no damage to the location.

 ## What makes it so fun